Drug Prescribing For Dentistry

 The guidance is suitable for informing dental practitioners in the primary care sector, and applies to all patients, including adults, children and those with special needs, who would normally be treated in this sector.
 The guidance does not include advice on prescribing for those in a secondary care environment or for practitioners with special expertise who may prescribe a wider range of drugs.
 The intention is for the guidance to be used in conjunction with the BNF and BNFC.

 Drug Prescribing For Dentistry has been developed by a small group of professionals with particular interest and experience in dental prescribing, assisted by our Programme Development Team.
 The first edition (published in 2008) was subject to widespread consultation and peer review before finalisation of the content for publication.
 This second and third editions of the guidance were also subject to peer review before publication.
-Click here for more information about the SDCEP guidance development process.
+Further information about the SDCEP guidance development process is available.

 SDCEP acknowledges the important contribution of all those who commented during the consultation and peer review stages.